macla7/shiftTrader/README.md

 ## CURRENT TODO's

-- Work to be done on PostForm

-  - Bids state working a bit better

-- To move all headings to the header..
 - Make some sort of colour theme for buttons (and tweak bids..?)
 - Logout Button
 - Functionality to accept requests to groups (notification action + in group details somewhere)